 The Music Education Program at the LSU School of Music is among the most highly regarded in the nation.
 Situated in a long tradition of excellence, the program combines an outstanding faculty of music education specialists with the artistry of performing musicians and conductors, the scholarship of music theorists and historians, a strong liberal arts component, and a consistently high-quality body of undergraduate and graduate students.
+The program features:

-Music Education Degrees
+Music Education degree offerings include:

 For more information about LSU’s Music Education Program, please contact Dr. Ann Marie Stanley, Area Coordinator.